cardillan/mimex-data/README.md

 Several versions of the metadata are kept, each in a separate directory:

 * `v126.2`: corresponds to **Mindustry 6.0 Build 126.2**
+  * No longer maintained.
+The existing data is valid, but no new data fields are added.
 * `v146`: corresponds to **Mindustry 7.0 Build 146**
 * `v149`: corresponds to **v8 Build 149 Beta**
 * `be`: corresponds to the bleeding-edge version of Mindustry.